Rustic Puff Pastry Asparagus Tart with Goat Cheese, Thyme and Prosciutto

 - 12 to 18 asparagus spears, tough ends removed Add to list

-- 4 ounces goat cheese, room temperature Add to list
+- 4 ounces goat cheese, at room temperature Add to list

 - 2 ounces cream cheese, very soft Add to list

-- 1 teaspoon fresh thyme Add to list
+- 1 teaspoon fresh thyme, plus extra leaves for garnish Add to list

 - 6 to 8 slices prosciutto, thinly sliced Add to list

-- 2 ounces Parmigiana Reggiano Add to list
+- 2 ounces Parmigiano-Reggiano cheese Add to list

 Preheat oven to 425° F.

-Trim the pastry sheet to a 9- by 6-inch rectangle.
-Lay the pastry out on a parchment paper-lined sheet pan.
+Trim puff pastry to a 9- by 6-inch rectangle.
+Lay pastry out on a parchment paper-lined baking sheet.
 About 1/2 inch from the outer edge, cut a border into the pastry all the way around.
 (Don't cut completely through to the work surface.)
 With a fork, prick the surface of the pastry all over except around the border.
 This will allow the border to rise and the center to stay less aerated when it bakes.
 Brush the entire pastry sheet very lightly with the egg wash.
 Bake for 5 minutes and allow to cool.

-Heat the olive oil in a small sauté pan over medium heat and sauté the shallots until golden, about 4 minutes.
+Heat olive oil in a small sauté pan over medium heat and sauté shallots until golden, about 4 minutes.
 Season with salt and pepper.